Skip to main content

 This option flow glossary (options flow terms included) is the quick map of words you will see across TradingFlow.
 Each entry has a one-line definition and a link to the full chapter.

-Use it when a table column, drawer tab, or SERP snippet mentions a word you want decoded fast.
+Use this page when a table column, drawer tab, or SERP snippet mentions a word you want decoded fast.
 For the full learning path, start at Getting Started or the tutorial series hub.

 Core flow terms